Should I File Electronically or by Mail?

 Most people can choose how they file: electronically (e-file) or by mailing a paper return.
 Both are allowed by the IRS, but they're not equal in speed, convenience, or risk of mistakes.

-- ✓Most taxpayers are better off filing electronically with direct deposit — it's faster, more accurate, and easier to track.
+- !Most taxpayers are better off filing electronically with direct deposit.
+It's usually faster, more accurate, and easier to track.

-- ✓Paper mail can make sense if you have very simple taxes and prefer to fill everything out by hand, or if you're required to mail certain forms or supporting documents.
+- •Paper mail can make sense if you have a very simple return and prefer hand-filing, or if specific forms and attachments must be mailed.

 | Feature | File Electronically (e-file) | File by Mail (paper) |